wcoppens/node-soap/Readme.md

 - Client.js _invoke method now only returns a ready to send envelope instead of sending it directly
 - Wsdl.js method XmlToObject now adds namespaces for all child objects in a object.

-I made these changes to we can use 2 Node js Soap modules together(Ws.Js & Node-soap) This makes it possible to use the Node-soap module with advanced WSSE security, inlcuding BinarySecurityToken and Certificate verification.
+I made these changes so we can use 2 Node js Soap modules together(Ws.Js & Node-soap) This makes it possible to use the Node-soap module with advanced WSSE security, inlcuding BinarySecurityToken and Certificate verification.